Looking for a career using your languages?

 completed a placement in 2006, and now works for Atlas Translations as a freelance translator.

 One of the things that made the placement such a worthwhile experience was the wide range of practical things I learned.
 Things that you don’t really learn at university.
 The majority of my placement was basic project management, plus some administrative and other ad hoc duties.
 Additionally, I was responsible for the translation of part of the company website from English into Spanish, the co-ordination of company courses and organisation of the Atlas Open Day for linguists.
 I further represented the company at three different language events.
 I learned from every single experience.

 – Marta, from Spain | worked with Atlas Translations on a placement and on temporary projects.

 My experience at Atlas was without any doubt interesting and very worthwhile.
 Working with the Atlas team was a great experience as they made me feel comfortable from the very first day.
 They carefully explained to me all the tasks I had to carry out and helped me through them.
-The placement involved a range of various tasks, from dealing with invoices and administrative work to checking translations carried out by professional translators.
+The placement involved a range of various tasks, from dealing with invoices and administrative work to checking translations carried out by professional translators, and checking certified translations.
 I really enjoyed dealing with private clients and professional translators and interpreters.